imattferreira/imattferreira/README.md

 # Ey, what's up?! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="35px" width="35px">

- I'm Matheus Ferreira, an brazilian Software Developer that also are an eternal passionated about learning.
-Also I'm an student of Computer Science.
-Currently, my main stack tools is based on ReactJS and Node.JS ecosystems, but I also follow other ecosystems, like Rust, GO and PHP.
+ I'm Matheus Ferreira, a Brazilian Software Developer that also an eternal passionated about learning.
+Also, a student of Computer Science.
+Currently, my main stack tools are based on ReactJS and Node.JS ecosystems, but I also follow other ecosystems, like Rust, GO and PHP.

 ### Connect with me
  Needs some help or want to talk a little about programming?
 Connect with me: